ibm-cloud-docs/databases-for-postgresql/howto-pgaudit.md

 ### Session Logging

-You can configure Session logging parameters that will log all activity for sets of audit event types.
+Session logging is off by default.
+You can enable Session logging parameters that will log all activity for sets of audit event types.
 Session logging is enabled for the whole DB cluster and is either `on` or `off` for a given event type.

 ### Event Types